fsimkovic/pyjob/README.rst

    >>> j.wait()

-2. To run a script called 'run.sh' on a SGE management platform
+2. To run a script called `run.sh` on a SGE management platform

 .. code-block:: python